wisstock/Labnote/Protocols/cell_transfer_and_chamber_assembly.md

 **Warning: DO NOT stare at UV light even trough the glass**

-#### 2. Cover glasses transfer
+### 2. Cover glasses transfer

 2.1.
 Take 24-well plate from CO2-incubator and choose the well for next preparation using inverted microscope

-*Warning*
+**Warning: **

 2.2.

-#### 3. Osmolarity transfer
+### 3. Osmolarity transfer

 3.1.
 Add 3 ul of DL-AP5 Stock Solution (S.S.) to the dish with cover glass and gently mix contents

 *Note: DL-AP5 is the NMDA-channels antagonist.
 It increases cell survivance by depressing spontaneous neuronal activity*

 3.2.
-Replace a culture medium to the Outside Solution step by step to decrease osmotic shock.
-The sequence for replacing the solution is in the table below:
+Replace a culture medium to the Outside Solution step by step to decrease osmotic shock:

 |  remove vol.  |  add vol.  |  Incubation time  |
 |---------------|------------|-------------------|
 |      -        |  500 ul    |  10 min           |
 |  500 ul       |  700 ul    |  10 min           |
 |  700 ul       |  1 ml      |  10 min           |

+*Note: after the last step of the solution transfer, cells can stay at the dish for long time,  just replace ~1 ml of Outside Solution every 40 min - 1 hour*

+### 4. Sample chamber assembly

+4.1.
+Rinse parts of the chamber with distilled water wipe wipe their dry

+4.2. silicone grease